tytydraco/yessleep/out/Equinox.md

-My parents had me when I was very young.
+My parents had me when they were very young.
 Like very young, right out of high school.
 When you're that age, I guess it feels like everything matters and your choices will last the rest of your life.
 I just wish they'd lasted more than a few years.
 It wasn't until I was much older that I realized just how much they were children, unprepared for their own children... but here we are.

 Mom especially wasn't.
 I had no idea how much she struggled every single day, why she always looked tired and sick whenever I saw her.
 Why she breathed funny and never showed her teeth when she smiled.
 I used to be mad at her for being so absent from my life.
 But now I understand just how hard she tried.
 Every single day.